Sacco and Vanzetti: Continuing protests and analyses

 In 1928, Upton Sinclair published his novel Boston, in which he inserted fictional characters into the trial and execution.
 He explored Vanzetti's life and writings, as its focus, and mixed fictional characters with historical participants in the trials.
 Though his portrait of Vanzetti was entirely sympathetic, Sinclair disappointed advocates for the defense by failing to absolve Sacco and Vanzetti of the crimes, however much he argued that their trial had been unjust.
 Years later, he explained: "Some of the things I told displeased the fanatical believers; but having portrayed the aristocrats as they were, I had to do the same thing for the anarchists."
 While doing research for the book, Sinclair was told confidentially by Sacco and Vanzetti's former lawyer Fred H. Moore that the two were guilty and that he (Moore) had supplied them with fake alibis; Sinclair was inclined to believe that that was, indeed, the case, and later referred to this as an "ethical problem", but he did not include the information about the conversation with Moore in his book.

 When the letters Sacco and Vanzetti wrote appeared in print in 1928, journalist Walter Lippmann commented: "If Sacco and Vanzetti were professional bandits, then historians and biographers who attempt to deduce character from personal documents might as well shut up shop.
 By every test that I know of for judging character, these are the letters of innocent men."
 On January 3, 1929, as Gov. Fuller left the inauguration of his successor, he found a copy of the Letters thrust at him by someone in the crowd.
 He knocked it to the ground "with an exclamation of contempt."
-Having sentenced the two men to death, the judge boasted to a journalist friend "Did you see what I did to those anarchist bastards the other day?".

 Intellectual and literary supporters of Sacco and Vanzetti continued to speak out.
 In 1936, on the day when Harvard celebrated its 300th anniversary, 28 Harvard alumni issued a statement attacking the University's retired President Lowell for his role on the Governor's Advisory Committee in 1927.
 They included Heywood Broun, Malcolm Cowley, Granville Hicks, and John Dos Passos.